yr-hwang/MRI_tumor/README.md

 ## Segmentation of Tumor Regions

 Firstly, tumors within the images were identified.
 Tumors can be identified with the criteria of any irregularly appearing round object within the brain that should not be there are likely to be brain tumors.
 Then, tumor masks were made for each image using the ITK-SNAP program.
-Subsequently, The tumor masks were saved as binary masks.
+Subsequently, The tumor masks were saved as binary masks (.nii.gz files).

 ## Quantitative Analysis